 6.2.1.3 UE maximum output power for power class 3

 The following requirements define the maximum output power radiated by the UE for any transmission bandwidth within the channel bandwidth for non-CA configuration, unless otherwise stated.
 The period of measurement shall be at least one sub frame (1ms).
-The values listed on the table below are for handheld UE, defined as minimum peak EIRP.
-The requirement is verified with the test metric of EIRP (Link=Beam peak search grids, Meas=Link angle).
+The requirement is verified with the test metric of total component of EIRP, as defined in [4], (Link=Beam peak search grids, Meas=Link angle).